prajwel/curvit/docs/index.rst

 Welcome to Curvit's documentation!
-This website will walk you through the steps of installing and getting familiarized with Curvit and creating your own light curves using UVIT data.
+This website will walk you through the steps of installing and getting familiarized with Curvit and creating light curves using UVIT data.

 .. important::
-    If you use Curvit for work presented in a publication or talk, please help by providing :ref:`citation`.
+    If you use Curvit for work presented in a publication or talk, please help by providing a :ref:`citation`.

 .. caution::
-    The software is undergoing `active developement <https://github.com/prajwel/curvit>`_.
+    The software is under `active development <https://github.com/prajwel/curvit>`_.
-    For new features and bug fixes, always refer the updated documentation and check for upgrades using::
+    For new features and bug fixes, always refer to the updated documentation and check for upgrades using::

         pip install curvit --upgrade